Sivaraman-SV/About-Me/README.md

 Hi this is my Github Profile.
-Im a freshma majoring in CS
+Im a freshman majoring in CS